grafolean/grafolean/backend/INSTALL.md

 ## Moving PostgreSQL data dir (optional)

-This is especially recommended if running Moonthor on RaspberryPi (continuous writing to SD card is a bad idea so it makes sense to move database elsewhere, for example to an USB stick).
+This is especially recommended if running GrafoLean on RaspberryPi (continuous writing to SD card is a bad idea so it makes sense to move database elsewhere, for example to an USB stick).
 Warning: PostgreSQL will not accept FAT32/VFAT target.

 ```